How to choose a sleeping bag: everything you need to ensure warm, cozy nights on your next camping trip

-A sleeping bag is the first item on any camping checklist.
-Regardless of whether you're pitching your best tent, hanging a hammock or taking a walk on the wild side with a bivvy, a high quality, warm sleeping bag is essential.
+Regardless of whether you're pitching your tent, hanging a hammock or taking a walk on the wild side with a bivvy, a high quality, warm sleeping bag is essential.
 Also, different users have varying needs – a long-distance backpacker planning to thru-hike a trail in high summer can go for a very lightweight bag that delivers just enough warmth, while a cold-sleeping car camper might prioritise outright warmth over the need to save weight or minimise pack size.

-So when considering how to choose a sleeping bag, a good quality two- or three-season bag will be perfectly adequate for most people, but it’s worth considering all of the following when you come to make your selection.
+So when considering how to choose the best sleeping bag, a good quality two- or three-season bag will be perfectly adequate for most people, but it’s worth considering all of the following when you come to make your selection.

 Here's how to choose a sleeping bag...